-- 1. Stalling in getting books ready for audit

-- 2. Slowness in paying bills of the Post

-- 3. Delay in making deposits

-- 4. Large amounts carried as "cash on hand"

-- 5. Checks made out to others than the person to whom indebted

-- 6. Checks cashed by others than payee

-- 7. Complaints by members of non-receipt of the VFW Magazine or
+- 1. Stalling in getting books ready for audit - 2.
+Slowness in paying the Post's Bills. - 3.
+Delay in making deposits. - 4.
+Large amounts carried as "cash on hand." - 5.
+Checks made out to others than the person to whom indebted. - 6.
+Checks are cashed by others than payee. - 7.
+Complaints by members of non-receipt of the VFW Magazine or

 - Department publication - 8.
-Checks which have not cleared the bank at the time of the audit - 9.
-Keep your eye on a Quartermaster who begins drinking heavily, maintains a girlfriend on the side, who has a lot of illness in the family or loses his job
+Checks which have not cleared the bank at the time of the audit. - 9.
+Keep your eye on a Quartermaster who begins drinking heavily, maintains a girlfriend on the side, who has a lot of illness in the family or loses his job.